Written by Donald E. Sheppard|

 Northward from Mabila

 The Gentleman of Elvas says, "From the time Governor (Hernando) De Soto entered Florida until leaving the battlegrounds of Mabila, one hundred and two Christians had died, some of their illness and others being killed by the Indians.
-He remained in Mabila for twenty-eight days because of the wounded, during which time he was always in the open fields.
-It was a very populous and fertile land.
-There were some large enclosed towns and a considerable population scattered about over the field (for 20 miles or more northward through rich, open fields, beyond today's Thomaston), the houses being separated from one another one or two crossbow flights." © 1993, University of Alabama Press
+He remained in (the area of) Mabila for twenty-eight days because of the wounded, during which time he was always in the open fields (13 miles north of Mabila fortress, on rich, flat, elevated fields of today's Thomaston).
+It was a very populous and fertile land (unlike the hilly, heavily wooded lands around Mabila's plain).
+There were some large enclosed towns and a considerable population scattered about over the field, the houses (none of which were reported outside of Mabila fortress) being separated from one another one or two crossbow flights." © 1993, University of Alabama Press

 You can read the translated details of Alabama's Conquest